Garage door safety sensor on wooden door

 In response to safety concerns, the Consumer Product Safety Improvement Act of 1990 mandated that all automatic residential garage door openers manufactured after January 1, 2003, include these electric eye sensors.
 These sensors either detect objects in the door’s path or require a person to press and hold a wall-mounted control button to close the door.

-Types of Garage Door Sensors
+Garage Door Safety Sensors

 Person pushing button on garage door opener remote